Ulwaluko

-Ulwaluko is a traditional circumcision and initiation rite practised (though not exclusively) by the Xhosa people, and is commonly practised throughout South Africa.
+Ulwaluko is a traditional initiation and rite of passage practised (though not exclusively) by the Xhosa people, and is commonly practised throughout South Africa.
 The ritual is traditionally intended as a teaching institution, to prepare young males for the responsibilities of manhood.
 Therefore, initiates are called abakhwetha in isiXhosa: aba means a group, and kwetha means initiate.
 A single male in the group is known as an umkhwetha.
 A male who has not undergone initiation is referred to as inkwenkwe (boy), regardless of his age, and is not allowed to take part in male activities such as tribal meetings.

 The initiation ritual is commonly conducted during late June/early July or late November/ early December.
 During the ritual process the traditional surgeon (ingcibi) surgically removes the foreskin.
 After the cut is made, the period of seclusion that follows lasts about one month and is divided into two phases – but this is rarely the case in modern times and/or in urban areas, where it usually lasts at least 4 weeks.
 During the first 7 days the initiates are confined to a hut (bhoma) and the use of certain foods, for example meat, is restricted, but this may differ as certain homes have their own beliefs or ways of doing things.
 Water may also be restricted.
 This phase culminates in the ukojiswa rite, during which food taboos are released, marking the transition to the second phase that lasts a further two to three weeks.
 During these phases the initiates are looked after by the ikhankatha (traditional attendant).
 The termination of the period of seclusion commences when the boys are urged to race down to the river to wash themselves, yet again, depending on the location.
 The hut (Bhoma) and the initiates' possessions are burnt, including their clothing.
 This symbolizes a new outward appearance the initiates must take on.
 It is even customary for the initiated to dress very formally for a set period of time after the rite.
-Each initiate receives a new blanket and is now called "ikrwala" (singular) which means new man or amakrwala. (plural) (new men).
+Each initiate receives a new blanket and is now called "ikrwala" (singular) which means new man or amakrwala (plural - new men).

+Rites of Passage and ritual stages

+The Xhosa people of southern Africa have a practice called Ulwaluko, meaning initiation, a rite of passage marking the transition from boy to man or girl to woman (intonjane).
+It marks a major change, bringing both social status and respect, and it shifts how the society sees you and addresses you.
+After the rite, boys are referred to as ubhuti, a sign of the respect and their new status, calling a man by his given name is considered highly taboo after they undergone an initiation.

+Imbeleko

+Imbeleko Is a ceremony performed shortly after a child’s birth to introduce the newborn to the ancestors and formally welcome them into the family and community.

+Intonjane

+Intonjane Is the traditional initiation ceremony for girls, marking their passage into womanhood.Girls undergoing intonjane experience seclusion and guidance on the roles, responsibilities, and cultural expectations of womanhood.